 Hearing loss is a big problem.
 Approximately 37.5 million adults, or 15% of American adults, have mild to moderate hearing loss.
 Although approximately three to four million hearing aids are sold in the United States every year, only about one in five people who could benefit from a hearing aid actually use one.
 That’s almost 30 million people that need help hearing, and celebrities are no exception!

-With such a large number of American’s suffering from hearing loss, you shouldn’t be surprised to hear many well known celebrities also use hearing aid equipment.
-Here are just a few well known famous users or hearing aids!
+With such a large number of Americans suffering from hearing loss, you shouldn’t be surprised to hear that there are well-known celebrities with hearing aids.
+Here are just a few examples of well-known celebrities with hearing aids!

 1) Huey Lewis

 Due to years and years of playing loud rock and roll music with no hearing protection, Huey Lewis suffers from substantial hearing loss and tinnitus.
 As a result, he wears hearing aids in both ears.
 His hearing loss got worse when he suffered from Meniere’s Disease, an inner ear imbalance that can cause hearing loss and vertigo.
 In 2018, he was forced to cancel a concert tour because he couldn’t hear the music well enough to find the proper pitch for his singing.
 Lewis is open about his hearing loss and works to raise awareness about the dangers of loud music and hearing loss.